Bianca Jagger: Film career

+As her marriage to Mick Jagger deteriorated in the mid-1970s, Bianca Jagger sought to establish an independent professional identity and pursued acting.
+She made her screen debut alongside Dennis Hopper in Flesh Color (Couleur chair) (1978).
+That same year, she appeared as Martini in All You Need Is Cash (1978), a satirical television film featuring the Rutles, and expanded into American cinema with a supporting role as Corrine in The American Success Company (1980).
+She later appeared as the sheik's sister in the ensemble comedy The Cannonball Run (1981).

+In the 1980s, Jagger continued acting in both film and television.
+She appeared in In Our Hands (1984) and made guest appearances on several television series, including Miami Vice (1985, episode "Free Verse"), Street Hawk (1985, episode "The Unsinkable 453"), Hotel (1986, episode "Separation"), and The Colbys (1987, episode "Betrayal").
+By the late 1980's, Jagger largely withdrew from acting to focus on human rights advocacy and philanthropy.

 Activism

 In 1981, Jagger was part of a US congressional delegation stationed at a UN refugee camp in Honduras.
 At one point during her official visit, the entire staff saw about 40 captured refugees marched away at gunpoint towards El Salvador by a death squad.
 Armed with nothing but cameras to document the raid, Jagger and the delegation trailed the squad along a river towards the Honduran-Salvadoran border.
 When both groups were within auditory range of each other, Jagger and the staff shouted at the M16 rifle-equipped raiders: "You will have to kill us all!"
 The squad considered the situation, approached the group, relieved them of their cameras, and released the cache of captives.
 A transformation had thus begun for Jagger.
 In subsequent interviews, Jagger has recounted this incident as "a turning point in my life".

-Bianca Jagger engaging for human rights in Tibet, Vienna 2012.

 Bianca Jagger founded the Bianca Jagger Human Rights Foundation, which she chairs.
 She returned to Nicaragua to look for her parents after the 1972 Nicaragua earthquake, which destroyed Managua, the capital, leaving a toll of more than 10,000 deaths and tens of thousands homeless.

 In early 1979, Jagger visited Nicaragua with an International Red Cross delegation and was shocked by the brutality and oppression that the Somoza regime carried out there.
 This persuaded her to commit herself to the issues of justice and human rights.